sumittuwien/vlang.org/docs/index.md

 <p class="lead">
-	<strong>Vlang</strong> is an OpenSource Verification Language.
-Vlang is built on top of D Programming Language and implements a port of UVM (Universal Verification Methodology) and a discrete event simulator.
-Vlang interfaces with Verilog and VHDL simulators using VPI and VHPI interfaces respectively.
+<strong>Vlang</strong> is an <a href=http://en.wikipedia.org/wiki/Domain-specific_language>Embedded Domain Specific Language</a> for Hardware Verification.
+Vlang is built on top of <a href=http://dlang.org>D Programming Language</a>, and inherits D's programming strengths including C like syntax, automatic garbage collection, first class arrays, associative arrays, and many more.
+Vlang extends D with a sophisticated Constraint Solver, Discrete Event Simulator, and a complete port of Universal Verification Methodology.
+Vlang also interfaces seemlessly with Verilog, VHDL and SystemC.
+A feature comparison with other popular Verification Languages is available <a href=http://vlang.org>here</a>.

+Vlang is a Free Opensource Software released under <a href=http://www.boost.org/LICENSE_1_0.txt>Boost Software License</a>.
 </p>

 <!-- Google Code -->